 The Heart, despite being a popular symbol for love and romance, is also often regarded as one of the most hard-working, functional organs of the body.
 It is also the organ that remains most affected by unhealthy practices. yet it is often disregarded until it starts failing to perform.

 A patient recovering from heart surgery would often take about 6-8 weeks to recover from the surgery.
 This is a time of physical and emotional distress for the patient, which would require them to follow a strict regime set by the physicians.
-Hospitals generally do prescribe an exercise regimen for their patients to follow post heart surgery tips from best doctor for heart surgery.
+Hospitals generally do prescribe an exercise regimen for their patients to follow post heart surgery tips from best doctor for heart surgery in Chennai.

 Exercising Kick –Knack